RazanTayyem/ReservationSystem/README.md

 2- As a user I can select any YDRC halls.

-3- As a user I can see all pending / approved halls and available dates.
+3- As a user I can see all the events that related to each hall.

 4- As admin I can select any YDRC halls.

-5- As admin I can see all pending items to select and approve each of them.
+5- As admin I can see all pending events to select and approve each of them.

-6- As admin I can see all approved items and select them to see the details.
+6- As admin I can see all approved events and select them to see the details.

 7- As admin I can see all available dates and select any to reserve the hall in this date, also I can add all the needed details for this reservation.